gerbera/gerbera/doc/scripting.rst

 Then the script is invoked.

 ..
 Note::

-   In the current implementation, if you modify the script then you will have to restart the server for the new logic to take effect.
+    In the current implementation, if you modify the script then you will have to restart the server for the new logic to take ffect.

 The script is only triggered when new objects are added to the database, also note that the script does not modify any objects that already exist in the database - it only processes new objects that are being added.